This file describes changes in recent versions of Modules. It primarily documents those changes that are of interest to users and admins.

 Modules 4.0.0 (2017-10-16)¶

 Starting with this release, modules-tcl has become Modules.
 The following changes describe the differences with last modules-tcl release (1.923).
-To learn about the changes between this release and last Modules 3.2 release, please see the Migrating from v3.2 to v4.0 document.
+To learn about the changes between this release and last Modules 3.2 release, please see the MIGRATING document.

 - Relax constraint on command-line argument position so options and switches can be passed either before or after command name.

 unsupported optionwarning rather stop on error when compatibility-version specific command-line switches are passed (